myhorreum/myhorreum.github.io/essays/Smart vs Dumb Questions.md

 The Internet has become ingrained into all of our daily lives.
 Virtually everyone has some sort of online presence.
 It is important to keep a positive image of oneself online for obvious reasons.
 A part of this is knowing how to interact with the Internet appropriately and knowing how to communicate over the Internet in a smart and proper way.
 I have seen numerous examples of postings by people I know that could be seen negatively and even potentially be used against them.
-Most people use the Internet for information, they use this technology to answer questions.
-The Internet has so much knowledge that it comes down to the user knowing how to access that information in an effective and smart way.
+I myself am now extra cautious of what I post online.Ultimately, the Internet has so much knowledge that it comes down to the user knowing how to access and contribute to that information in an effective and smart way.

 <div class="ui medium rounded images">
 <img class="ui image" src="{{ site.baseurl }}/images/ScryingOrb.jpg">